andydlindsay/lectures/w05d03/README.md

 * There are bots that crawl Github looking through repos for keys
 * In order to protect our secrets, we want to inject them into our application at runtime (rather than storing them in variables inside our code)
 * We use environment variables to accomplish this task
-* Environment variables are either specified when the application starts
+* Environment variables are specified when the application starts

 ```bash
 # environment variables are specified before the application is started